jbilinski/scriptops.com/_posts/2013-09-09-easy-ad-and-exchange-name-change.md

 date: "2013-09-09"
 description: "easy ad and exchange name change"
 keywords: "powershell, exchange, ad, rename"
-catagories: [powershell, script, interactive, reference]
+categories: [powershell, script, interactive, reference]
 tags: [exchange, ad]
 ---
 I often get requests for name changes of established customers.
 Maintaining the old records as an alias is easy if using an address policy.
 Here's how I like to do this: